There’s something incredibly comforting about hunkering down in a cozy sleeping bag under the stars.

-The polyester fill is easy to wash in the machine and it comes with a compression stuff sack.
+The polyester fill is easy to clean in the washing machine and it comes with a compression stuff sack.

-It’s a good choice for all year-round camping, but if you have wide shoulders or prefer some wiggle room when sleeping, this probably isn’t the bag for you.
+The Abco Tech sleeping bag is a good choice for all-year-round camping, but if you have broad shoulders or prefer some wiggle room when sleeping, this probably isn’t the bag for you.

-You can take a more detailed look in our full Abco Tech sleeping bag review here…
+You can take a more detailed look at our full Abco Tech sleeping bag review here…

 Best Budget Backpacking Sleeping Bag: Winner Outfitters Mummy Bag

-The Winner Outfitters Mummy bag is a great choice if you need a fairly lightweight bag that packs down well.
+The Winner Outfitters Mummy bag is an excellent choice if you need a fairly lightweight bag that packs down well.

-Its ‘comfort’ temperature range is stated as 35F to 40F (-1C to 4C), but it’s probably best considered as a 2-3 season sleeping bag.
+Its ‘comfort’ temperature range is 35F to 40F (-1C to 4C), but it’s probably best considered a 2-3 season sleeping bag.

 A common complaint with cheap sleeping bags is the stuff sacks they come with.
 That won’t happen here…

-It’s also fairly lightweight for a cheap bag, at around three pounds making it a reasonable option for backpacking.
+It’s also reasonably lightweight for a cheap bag, at around three pounds, making it a reasonable option for backpacking.

 Best Cheap Sleeping Bag for Winter: Coleman North Rim Adult Mummy

-Mummy-shaped bags are typically warmer than rectangular bags and the North Rim is a sleeping bag you’ll be happy to snuggle down in when the thermometer drops.
+Mummy-shaped bags are typically warmer than rectangular bags and the Coleman North Rim is a sleeping bag you’ll be happy to snuggle down when the temperature drops.

-Designed for cold weather, the North Rim’s design addresses key areas of heat loss.
+Made for cold weather, the North Rim’s design addresses critical areas of heat loss.

-There’s a full-length draft tube to prevent heat leaking out through the zipper, a neck baffle, and adjustable hood.
+A full-length draft tube prevents heat from leaking out through the zipper, a neck baffle, and an adjustable hood.

-This may be a ‘survival’ rating rather than ‘comfort’ rating unless you’re a very warm sleeper, but if you do a lot of camping in the 20-30F range, this is a great option.
+This may be a ‘survival’ rating rather than a ‘comfort’ rating unless you’re a hot sleeper, but this is a great option if you do a lot of camping in the 20-30F range.

 Best Budget Summer Sleeping Bag: REVALCAMP Lightweight